 In the High Castle timeline, the atomic bombing of Washington D.C. on 11 December, 1945 lead to the collapse of the US Government, and complete victory in the summer of 1947.
 In short, “Goodnight Vienna.”

 The Man in the High Castle Universe and the Nightmare of How the Axis won WW2

 By any fair measure, the idea of how the Axis won WW2 in The Man in the High Castle universe is a nightmare.
-The Man in the High Castle as a celebrated piece of alternate history and science fiction is both entertaining, and meant as a cautionary tale.
+The Man in the High Castle as a celebrated piece of alternate history and science fiction is both entertaining, and a cautionary tale.

 The Man in the High Castle universe and other similar fictions helps reaffirm the appreciation for the accomplishments of our near ancestors effort for prosecuting the war.
 As well as their tremendous sacrifice required to prevent such a devastating world order.